 (3) Bid Bond for Procurement of Supplies and Services.
-A surety bid bond may be submitted with any bid, and if required, to prescribe the amount thereof and enforce forfeiture of such bond or deposit if the successful bidder fails to enter into contract within the prescribed time.
-Bid bond may be required where essential to the best interest of the hospital.
-Determinations to require bid bonds shall be made by the Hospital Administrator n individual procurement.
+A surety bid bond or cash deposit may be submitted with any bid, and if required, to prescribe the amount thereof and enforce forfeiture of such bond or deposit if the successful bidder fails to enter into contract within the prescribed time.
+Bid bond may be required where essential to the best interest of the territory.
+Determinations to require bid bonds shall be made by the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency on individual procurement.
 The use of a bid bond, however, is required when a performance bond is required.
-See 162303 for Bonding Requirement in Procurement of Construction.
+See §5103 for Bonding Requirement in Procurement of Construction.

 (A) Amount required.
-Whenever a bid bond is required, the Hospital Administrator in accordance with his best judgment shall determine the amount or percentage which, when applied to the bid price, will produce an amount that will provide a bid guarantee which is adequate to protect the hospital from loss in the event of termination of the contract for default as provided in the bid guarantee provision.
-The amount shall be not less than ten percent (10%) of the bid price.
+Whenever a bid bond is required, the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency in accordance with his best judgement shall determine the amount or percentage which when applied to the bid price will produce an amount, that will provide a bid guarantee which is adequate to protect the territory from loss in the event of termination of the contract for default as provided in the Bid Guarantee provision.
+The amount shall be not less than 10% of the bid price.

 (B) Invitation for Bids Provision.
-When a bid guarantee is required, the invitation for bids shall contain:

-1. a statement that identifies details which will enable bidders to determine the amount of the bid guarantee; and

-2. a bid guarantee provision as prescribed in this section.
+When a bid guarantee is required, the invitation for bids shall contain (l) a statement that identifies details which will enable bidders to determine the amount of the bid guarantee and (2) a bid guarantee provision as prescribed in this Section.